radio-uncensored/qrp-vldo-regulator/improvements.md

 **Dropout-region behaviour.** Below the 12 V setpoint a linear regulator can only pass V<sub>in</sub> less its own dropout.
-V2's lower dropout allows it to deliver close to the full input voltage at 1–2 A down to 8 V. V1.1 requires more headroom: under load its output departs from the input at around 11–12 V, deteriorating as it approaches by 8 V. For a 3S LiPo under transmit load, this determines how far down the discharge curve the supply remains usable.
+V2's lower dropout allows it to deliver close to the full input voltage at 1–2 A down to 8 V. V1.1 requires more headroom: under load its output departs from the input at around 11–12 V, deteriorating as it approaches by 8 V. For a 3S LiPo under transmit load, this determines how far down the battery discharge curve the supply remains usable before dropout affects the radio.

 **Pass-device conduction at higher current.** At 2 A the V2 pass device drops less and is driven harder, so its 2 A ΔV<sub>OUT</sub> (~40 mV) remains close to its 1 A ΔV<sub>OUT</sub> (~20 mV).
 V1.1's 2 A ΔV<sub>OUT</sub> is 2–3× the 1 A figure in regulation, increasing further in the dropout region as gate drive becomes insufficient — the same mechanism behind the loss of regulation at 8 V.